Lagotto Romagnolo

 Do they shed?

-They are considered low-shedding, but their hair continues to grow and requires regular trimming.
+They are considered low-shedding, but their curly coat requires regular professional grooming.

 Are they easy to train?

-They are highly intelligent and eager to please, though they can be sensitive and respond best to positive reinforcement.
+They are highly intelligent and eager to please, making them very responsive to positive reinforcement.

 How much exercise do they need?

-They can adapt to apartment living provided they receive sufficient daily exercise and mental engagement.
+They can adapt to apartment living provided they receive sufficient mental and physical stimulation.

 View Official FCI Standard